What To Do If Your Rabbit Stops Eating

 What to do if your rabbit has malocclusion:

 In some cases malocclusion may be remedied by trimming the rabbit’s teeth, so make a vet appointment ASAP.
 If the rabbit is already full grown or close to it, they will probably need teeth trimming for the rest of their life.
 The vet may be able to teach you how to do the trimming yourself, or you could look for a local breeder who provides this as a service too.
 A rabbit’s teeth are more akin to our fingernails since they continue to grow.
 Teeth trimming does not hurt the rabbit if there is no infection present in the mouth.
+The best option for a rabbit with severe malocclusion is to have these teeth removed b y a vet so they do not need to be trimmed every 3-4 weeks for the rest of their life.

 GI Stasis and Intestinal Blockages

 If your rabbit is experiencing GI stasis, or a more severe intestinal blockage, you will need to take immediate action.
 Often the rabbit will exhibit normal behavior and then suddenly develop an acute and rapid onset of clinical signs.
-Rabbits with an intestinal obstruction present severe abdominal pain and as a result will become anorexic, unwilling to move and grind their teeth in pain (bruxism).
-They will also press their abdomen on the ground, have a bloated and distended abdomen, and cease production of fecal pellets.
+Rabbits with an intestinal obstruction present severe abdominal pain and as a result will become anorexic, are unwilling to move, and grind their teeth in pain (bruxism).
+They may also press their abdomen on the ground, have a bloated and distended abdomen, and cease production of fecal pellets.
 Not all of these symptoms will present in every case.

 What to do if you suspect GI stasis: